klapaucius4/email-blocklist/readme.txt

 Yes, Email Blocklist integrates seamlessly with WordPress core registration and comments, and should work with most plugins that rely on standard email fields.

 == Changelog ==
+= 1.2.4 =
+* Fix problem with duplicated slashes in the admin style file URL

 = 1.2.3 =
 * Update the 'Tested up to' value